Jerald-Golden/THREEJS-GEOJSON/README.md

 # 3D Globe Visualization

 This project creates a 3D globe visualization using Three.js, allowing users to switch between a spherical and planar view of the Earth's map.
-The globe is rendered using WebGL, and interactive camera control is enabled with TrackballControls.js.
-GeoJSON data is used to draw the map on the globe, which can be displayed as either a sphere or a flat plane.
+The globe is rendered using WebGL, and interactive camera control is enabled with Orbitcontrol.

 # Usage